shpashka/LABORATORY_WORKS/lab7/readme.md

-A laboratory work using Markov Algorithm
+A laboratory work using Normal Markov Algorithms